This is a definitive guide on Best 09 Mexican Cheese for homemade cuisine.

 - Take the cheesecloth, place the mixture in it.
 Twist tight and squeeze it to remove all excess liquid.

 - Then place it in the refrigerator for 24 hours.

 - After that, remove the cheese from the cloth and crumble it.

 Cheese Types in Mexico

 What is Queso Fresco?

-Queso fresco is a fresh type of Mexican cheese.
+Queso fresco is a fresh type of cheese from mexico.
 It is soft, crumbles, and moist, making it perfect for sprinkling purposes.
 Queso fresco is a whole milk cheese, made up of cow or a combination of cow and goat milk.
 This cheese is famous for its salty and sour creamy flavor, favorable for heavy and light dishes such as salads or grilled vegetables.
 Queso fresco could be sold immediately or also in aged form.

 Queso Fresco Recipe